source("common/functions.r",chdir=TRUE)

 plot(y,type='l',bty='l',las=1)

-We estimated univariate models using eight different specifications in this chapter.
-Conduct pairwise likelihood ratio tests for all eight model specifications.
-Comment on the results.
+Model comparison: Conduct pairwise likelihood ratio tests for all eight model specifications.
+Comment on the results and discuss which models provide significant improvements.

 # Answer